AdobeDocs/experience-manager-cloud-service.en/help/assets/insights-content-hub.md

 ## View statistics for uploaded assets{#view-statistics-for-uploaded-assets}

 You can view statistics of the uploaded assets and collections by navigating to the **[!UICONTROL Insights]** tab.
-Track the upload history of your assets with the yearly, monthly, and daily asset upload's view.
+Track the upload history of your assets with the yearly, monthly, and daily asset uploads view.

    ![Upload assets statistics](assets/assets-insights.jpg)